 So that’s the practical stuff done, now onto my Dublin itinerary and how to have the best time in the city.
 Of course, this itinerary can be tweaked to fit your personal travel preferences.

-Days one and two include the most popular Dublin attractions and I’ve set out this itinerary with the shortest walking routes to help you make the best of your time.
+Days one and two include some of the most popular Dublin attractions, and I’ve set out this itinerary with the shortest walking routes to help you make the best of your time.

-For those with more time, day three will take you to some of the lesser known things to do and there are also ideas to explore further afield with day trips from Dublin.
-Especially good if your flight’s not until the evening.
+If you have a little extra time, day three will take you to some of the lesser-known things to do, and there are also ideas to explore further afield with day trips from Dublin.
+These can be handy if your flight home isn’t until the evening.

 Dublin itinerary – day 1